mcmonkeyprojects/DiscordAutoThreadBot/README.md

 A simple Discord bot to allow users to automatically join any newly created thread.

+### Status

+This project is actively maintained and functional (as of late 2023 at least), however it is lower priority after the advent of Discord Forums.
+Its primary use case is for one specific Discord community (Denizen) and while outside users are welcome to use this bot or fork it or whatever, I don't necessarily have enough free time anymore to consistently provide support for use-cases outside my own needs.

+### Usage Details

 The way it works is simple: somebody with admin permission on the Discord can type `@AutoThreadsBot add (user)` to add a user to the list, or `remove` to remove them.

 The `(user)` can be either a user ID, or an `@ping` of the user.